leo2d/market-share-chat/README.md

 - Have the chat messages ordered by their timestamps and show only the last 50 messages.

+### In discussion:
+- Multiple chat rooms and an option to choose a room or create a new room
+- A screen to new users signup.

 ### To run this project, follow these steps :

 - [Backend BOT Api]( https://github.com/leo2d/market-share-chat/tree/master/bot/README.md "Bot")